 Sometimes less is more

-A common mistake people make when it comes to landscaping is overfilling and overcrowd their gardens with features and fixtures.
+A common mistake people make when it comes to landscaping is overfilling and overcrowding their gardens with features and fixtures.

-It’s easy to get carried away in the buzz of a project only to realise afterward that you went a little overboard.
+It’s easy to get carried away in the buzz of a project only to realise afterwards that you went a little overboard.

 One of the aspects of a beautiful garden is leaving enough space to enjoy it and make the feature pop.
 By tackling an ornamental landscaping project step by step you can take breaks in between to observe and see how much will be enough for your garden.